yuraki148/channel-notifyer/README.md

 * Your App must be subscribed to [Events API](https://api.slack.com/events-api).
 * Your app needs to be subscribed to the events mentioned in the *Events* section.
 * Your app needs to be subscribed [`channel_created`](https://api.slack.com/events/channel_created).
+* If you use free version of Heroku,you will have to solve cold start problem.
+* this problem can be solved with using [Advanced Scheduler](https://elements.heroku.com/addons/advanced-scheduler).